Watch our latest webinar: 'Auction Ready: Finance & Strategy for Landlords in 2025'. Watch online here!

 Once you’ve found the right home for you and had an offer accepted, it’s then time to apply for a mortgage.

-Step Three: The mortgage application process
+Step Three: Mortgage application process

 With thousands of mortgage products to choose from, your broker will guide you in the right direction and find the best rate for your individual needs.
 Once your application is submitted to the lender, the underwriting process can take a few weeks.
 This is because your lender will be assessing your affordability, and will need to conduct a valuation on the property you’re looking to buy.
 Once your application is approved, your lender will send you a mortgage offer, which your broker will review with you.